-Try making this easy dairy-free cupcakes recipe next time you’re in the mood for something sweet!
+My dairy-free cupcakes have a lovely, tender crumb and a gorgeously rich and creamy buttercream frosting.
+Try making this easy dairy-free cupcake recipe next time you’re in the mood for something sweet!

 As promised, this vanilla cupcakes recipe without milk is made with very simple, easy-to-find ingredients.
 Here’s everything you’ll need: